 Josh DeWeese is a ceramic artist and educator.
-He is an Associate Professor of Art teaching ceramics at Montana State University in Bozeman, where he and his wife Rosalie Wynkoop have recently built a home and studio.
+He is currently an Associate Professor of Art teaching ceramics at Montana State University in Bozeman, where he and his wife Rosalie Wynkoop have a home and studio.
 He is currently the Interim Director of the School of Art at MSU.
 DeWeese served as Resident Director of the Archie Bray Foundation for the Ceramic Arts in Helena, Montana from 1992-2006.
 He holds an MFA from the New York State College of Ceramics at Alfred, and a BFA from the Kansas City Art Institute.
 DeWeese has exhibited and taught workshops internationally and his work is included in numerous public and private collections.

 Perhaps pottery’s greatest power lies in its association with the human body.
 The language of pottery is the language of the body, with necks and feet, bellies and shoulders, and lips to touch our lips.
 The intimate relationship that develops with use strengthens this association.
 A personality develops, and the pots become our friends.
 In this friendship, they become reflections of our humanness and help give meaning to our lives.